Development Team

 Ciprés Living is an optional, developer-aligned management option that may offer operational advantages such as familiarity with building access protocols, coordination with on-site services, and integration with the building’s systems and standards.
 Participation in any rental program is voluntary and subject to separate agreements and terms.

-Can I make use of my apartment if it is in the rental scheme?
+Can I still use my residence while it’s in the rental program?

 Yes.
 Participating owners may reserve their residence for personal use while enrolled in a rental program, subject to the terms of the applicable management agreement.